ojeytonwilliams/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-and-testing-with-chai/run-functional-tests-on-api-endpoints-using-chai-http.md

 ---

 ## Description

 <section id='description'>

-As a reminder, this project is being built upon the following starter project on <a href="https://repl.it/github/freeCodeCamp/boilerplate-mochachai">Repl.it</a>, or cloned from <a href='https://github.com/freeCodeCamp/boilerplate-mochachai/'>GitHub</a>.
+As a reminder, this project is being built upon the following starter project on [Repl.it](https://repl.it/github/freeCodeCamp/boilerplate-mochachai), or cloned from [GitHub](https://github.com/freeCodeCamp/boilerplate-mochachai/).

 </section>

 ## Instructions

 <section id='instructions'>

-Replace <code>assert.fail()</code>.
-Test the status and the <code>text.response</code>.
+Replace `assert.fail()`.
+Test the status and the `text.response`.
 Make the test pass.

-Don't send a name in the query; the endpoint responds with <code>hello Guest</code>.
+Don't send a name in the query; the endpoint responds with `hello Guest`.

 </section>

 ## Tests

 <section id='tests'>

 ```yml